Project-SPITFIRE/spitfire-support/src/content/docs/roles/admin/team-management.md

 ---
-title: View Teams
+title: Team Management
-description: How to see all teams and monitor their structure
+description: How to see and manage all teams and monitor their structure
 ---

 ---